Informatievlaanderen/VSDS-LDESServer4J/README.md

-Supported file formats: .ttl, .rdf, .nq and .jsonld Templates for configuring the DCAT metadata can be found [here](templates/dcat) A detailed explanation on how to manage and retrieve the DCAT metadata can be found [here](ldes-server-admin/README.md#dcat-endpoints) or on the [swagger endpoint](#example-swagger-configuration) if it is configured.
+Supported file formats: .ttl, .rdf, .nq and .jsonld Templates for configuring the DCAT metadata can be found [here](templates/dcat) A detailed explanation on how to manage and retrieve the DCAT metadata can be found [here](ldes-server-admin/README.md#dcat-endpoints).

 ### Docker Setup